DanNeidle/fake_account_finder/README.md

 1. Run the script to create a lookup table that indexes all accounts:
     ```bash
-    python 0_create_accounts_lookup_table.py
+    python create_accounts_lookup_table.py
     ```

 ---

 ## 7. Investigate SIC Codes

-### Search for Specific SIC Codes
+### Lookup SIC Codes

-1. Filter for a SIC code of interest.
-For example, to find companies with "TRUST" in their SIC:
+1. To list SIC codes for an area of interest, for example companies with 'trust' in their SIC:
     ```bash
-    python 1_find_companies.py -sic TRUST
+    python find_companies.py -sic TRUST
     ```

-2. Alternatively, see a list of the most likely suspect SICs:
+2. Alternatively, for a list of the most likely suspect SICs:
     ```bash
     python 1_find_companies.py -sic
     ```

-### Investigate a Specific SIC Code
+### Search all companies for specific SIC codes

-1. To investigate a specific SIC code (e.g., Central Bank, 64110):
+1. To investigate a specific SIC code (e.g., "central bank" is 64110):
     ```bash
-    python 1_find_companies.py -sic 64110
+    python find_companies.py -sic 64110
     ```

-    - This will output a file named `companies-64110.json` containing all companies with the SIC code and large balance sheets.
+    - This will output a file named `companies-64110.json` containing all companies with the SIC code AND large balance sheets.

 2. To search for multiple SIC codes simultaneously, separate them with hyphens:
     ```bash
-    python 1_find_companies.py -sic 64110-64120
+    python find_companies.py -sic 64110-64120
     ```

+    - This will output a file named `companies-64110-64120.json` containing all companies with these SIC codes AND large balance sheets.

 ### Search by Registered Office Address

-1. You can also search by a registered office address.
+1. You can, alternatively, search by a registered office address.
+Make sure to include quotes.
 For example:
     ```bash
-    python 1_find_companies.py -address "124 city road"
+    python find_companies.py -address "124 city road"
     ```

+    - This will output a file named `companies-124_city_road.json`, in the output folder, containing all companies with a matching registered office AND large balance sheets.

 ---

 ## 8. Filter for Unregulated Entities

-1. To include only unregulated entities, filter the previous output:
+1. You can add FCA register info to the json, so we can later exclude properly regulated entities.
+Specify the :
     ```bash
     python 2_find_unregulated_companies.py 64110
     ```

-   - This will create a file named `companies-unregulated-64110.json`.
+   - This will create a file named `companies-with-reg-info-64110.json`, in the output folder

 ---